Skip to content

 Travelling Castile

 Most of the visitors arriving in Spain visit the coasts and Madrid.
 Not as many people travel around the region of Castile.
-Being the historic heartland of the Spanish kingdom though the regions of Castile and Leon have a lot to offer.
-The town of Salamanca for example has the oldest university of Spain and is one of the oldest in the world (picture 1, 3).
-Burgos was one of the first capitals of the kingdom and is still a pretty impressive town with a grandiose cathedral (picture 2, 4).
-The city of Avila is pretty interesting because of its completely intact medieval city wall (last picture).
+Being the historical heartland of the Spanish kingdom, though, the areas of Castile and Leon have a lot to offer.
+The town of Salamanca, for example, has the oldest university in Spain and is one of the oldest in the world (pictures 1, 3).
+Burgos was one of the first capitals of the kingdom and is still a pretty impressive town with a grandiose cathedral (pictures 2, 4).
+The city of Avila is pretty interesting because of its completely intact medieval city wall (last photo).
 All of these towns have beautiful churches and exquisite cuisine.
-Also the region is pretty compact, you do not travel more than two or three ours to the next larger city.
+Also, the region is compact; you do not travel more than two or three hours to the next larger city.

 test